mindy-tran/FiveTwelveGame/README.md

 # FiveTwelve

 FiveTwelve is a sliding tile game based on 2048, with a few changes.
-2048 was itself based on an earlier game called 1024, which (so legend says) was inspired by an earlier sliding tile game.
+2048 was itself based on an earlier game called 1024, which was inspired by the more challenging sliding tile game Threes.

 ##Game Play